Synerty/synerty-peek/docs/WindowsRequirementsSetup.rst

 Enabling SymLinks.

-1. Launch: "gpedit.msc" and Navigate to "Computer configuration → Windows Settings →
+*   Launch: "gpedit.msc" and Navigate to
+        Computer configuration
+        → Windows Settings
+        → Security Settings
-    Security Settings → Local Policies → User Rights Assignment → Create symbolic links"
+        → Local Policies
+        → User Rights Assignment
+        → Create symbolic links

 .. image:: windows_installation_screenshots/gpedit-CreateSymlinks.jpg

 |

-2. Add the user or group that you want to allow to create symbolic links
+*   Add the user or group that you want to allow to create symbolic links

 .. image:: windows_installation_screenshots/gpedit-AddUser.jpg

 |

-3. You will need to logout and log back in for the change to take effect
+*   You will need to logout and log back in for the change to take effect

 ..
 Note:: This setting has no effect on user accounts that belong to the Administrators
     group.
 Those users will always have to run mklink in an elevated environment as